Are you desperate to figure out how to stop toddler tantrums?

 Did I mention we were doing this daily?

-This pattern repeated for more days than I want to admit until finally I asked myself…
+This pattern repeated for more days than I want to admit until finally I finally thought about what I would tell my clients if they asked me how do I stop toddler tantrums?

 "How would I solve this toddler tantrum problem at work?"